PaddlePaddle/PaddleSpeech/examples/csmsc/tts3/README.md

 ### Get MFA result of CSMSC and Extract it
 We use [MFA](https://github.com/MontrealCorpusTools/Montreal-Forced-Aligner) to get durations for fastspeech2.
-You can download from here [baker_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/BZNSYP/with_tone/baker_alignment_tone.tar.gz), or train your own MFA model reference to  [use_mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/use_mfa) of our repo.
+You can download from here [baker_alignment_tone.tar.gz](https://paddlespeech.bj.bcebos.com/MFA/BZNSYP/with_tone/baker_alignment_tone.tar.gz), or train your own MFA model reference to  [mfa example](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/other/mfa) of our repo.

 ## Get Started
 Assume the path to the dataset is `~/datasets/BZNSYP`.